What We Do

 There are three aspects to the work we are doing:

 - providing start up funding to women to start sanitary pad making businesses.
 This is a small amount of money that will buy fabric and other tools and materials needed to make pads.
-For example, a grant of £150 will buy enough fabric to make about 1500 pads, and £200 will buy a heavy duty sewing machine.
+For example, a grant of £150 will buy enough fabric to make hundreds of pads, and £200 will buy a heavy duty sewing machine.
 The pads will then be sold with the profits going back into the business until an income can be taken.

 - we will buy some pads from the businesses to give to schoolgirls for free.
 In this way we are supporting girls and also further supporting the local women.

 - providing reusable and quality sanitary pads to girls in Western Kenya.
 Some are made by volunteers in the UK and some are kindly donated by a retailer.
 We hand deliver them as the only reliable way to get them there is for us or a partner to take them, in our luggage!

 Our success so far:

 From the initial small sanitary pad pilot project we did, we were completely overwhelmed by the amazing results.
 Here’s what one Headteacher of a primary school* told us: